fortinetsolutions/Azure-Templates/README.md

-# AZ-Templates --> Coming Soon!
+# AZ-Templates

-Templates for getting you started in Azure with Fortinet.
+Customized Templates for getting you started in Azure with Fortinet solutions that may be slightly beyond the Azure marketplace deployments.

 https://www.fortinet.com/azure